Macide Tanır: Life and career

 Tanır was born in 1922.
-His father, İbrahim Birmeç, was a veterinary officer who migrated from Ioannina to Istanbul.
+Her father, İbrahim Birmeç, was a veterinary officer who migrated from Ioannina to Istanbul.
 She was raised in Pendik.
 After finishing her studies at Erenköy Girls High School she enrolled in the Ankara State Conservatory with her father's support.
 She started her education in the singing department.
 A year later, she switched to the theater department.
 She joined the State Theatres in 1943 after earning her master's degree.
 She first went on stage with a role in an adaptation of Molière's Le Bourgeois gentilhomme.
 She appeared on stage in more than sixty works.
 She left the State Theatres in 1985 and worked for Tiyatrokare for two years.

 After ending her stage career, she was cast in the movies Yer Demir Gök Bakır, Yengeç Sepeti, and Cumhuriyet as well as the TV series Baharın Bittiği Yer and Şehnaz Tango.
 She also became known for her roles in radio theatre adaptations and worked as a voice actress on the Turkish version of a couple of movies.

 In 1991, she was named a State Artist and later published her memoire Tiyatronun Cadısı in 2000.
 She died of respiratory failure in the intensive care unit on 6 February 2013.
 Tanır's body was buried in Emirgan Cemetery.